 - planning assessment in the clinical context

-Students will be provided with a variety of materials to read, listen to and consider, and are expected to attend the weekly online tutorials and contribute to the discussion boards to give them opportunities to nurture, extend and challenge their own understanding through discussion with peers and tutors.
+Students will be provided with a variety of materials to read, listen to and consider, and are expected to attend the online tutorials and contribute to the discussion boards to give them opportunities to nurture, extend and challenge their own understanding through discussion with peers and tutors.
 Extensive formative feedback is provided to students through the tutorials and discussion boards.
 Feedforward on the assignments will also be provided.

 Entry Requirements (not applicable to Visiting Students)